gatsbyjs/gatsby/docs/docs/how-to/cloud/slices-optimization.md

 By knowing which pieces of your site to build and host, we can increase build times on Slice changes by up to 90%.

-These optimizations for Slices requires [Fast Hosting](/docs/docs/how-to/cloud/fast-hosting).
+These optimizations for Slices requires [Unified Hosting](/docs/docs/how-to/cloud/unified-hosting).